muhammadsalah/Blockchain-weekends/README.md

 Before hand, we have to define our new organization, so we need to create our new crytpo config file for our new organization from scratch.
 We need to create a new file named "neworg.yaml".

+Fill the new yaml file with the following params

+	PeerOrgs:
+  		- Name: mailbox3
+    	Domain: mailbox3.network.com
+    	Template:
+     		Count: 2
+    	Users:
+    		Count: 5

+just as the other organizations, a 3rd replica exactly.

 We have to leverage some new tools inside of our CLI dev container; hence we start running updates for the mirrors through aptitude; and install a JSON parser, and optionally a text editor of our choice; nano is good for kickstarters.